tkmharris/tkmharris.github.io/_drafts/iceland-hiking.md

 [^1]: One death every two years doesn't seem so bad until you consider that no more than 10,000 people walk the Laugavegur trail every year (by my estimate), probably fewer.
 20,000:1 chance of death&mdash;still not bad odds.
 But I had no idea how much experience the typical walker had Laugavegur, perhaps I was less prepared than average and the odds for rubes like me were much worse?
 [^2]: I decided that, in the event, I'd probably rather not actually die than risk dying of embarrassment at having to be rescued to be rescued by a big well-prepared Icelandic Real Man.
 Just.
 [^3]: At this time I also realised that the gloves I'd brought with me had a hole in them.
 Luckily in the high tourist season there's a little shop open at the campsite selling coffess, hot drinks, and extortionitly priced hiking gear.
 Still afraid of being underequipped in any way, I spent 3500ISK (£25!) on the only gloves they had, these rather natty mittens. ![Mittens](/assets/img/posts/2017-07-13/mittens.jpg){:.center width="50%"} I am very attached to these mittens now.
 I nearly ran off a cliff chasing them when they blew away in the wind.
 I love them and I'll take on every waliking trip I go on forever.
+[^4]: Basically everybody non-British I meet asks me what I think of Brexit now; I'm always worried that any acknowledgement that the EU is an imperfect neoliberal institution will be taken as support for the kind of xenophobia that drove the referendum result.
+(I'm Remain, just not #Remain.)
-[^4]: I learned this by trying to translate (with my phone) the poem *Fjöll* by [Jóhannes úr Kötlum](https://en.wikipedia.org/wiki/J%C3%B3hannes_%C3%BAr_K%C3%B6tlum), a framed print of which hung on the wall in the Þórsmörk FI hut.
+[^5]: I learned this by trying to translate (with my phone) the poem *Fjöll* by [Jóhannes úr Kötlum](https://en.wikipedia.org/wiki/J%C3%B3hannes_%C3%BAr_K%C3%B6tlum), a framed print of which hung on the wall in the Þórsmörk FI hut.
-[^5]: I don't know very much about photographic composition, but I think this might be the 'best' photograph I took on the hike.
+[^6]: I don't know very much about photographic composition, but I think this might be the 'best' photograph I took on the hike.
 The colours are nice.
 </div>